WGGC: Formats over the years

-Shortly before 1970, the station was broadcasting a religious format, and later a gospel music format, and eventually began broadcasting their country music format by 1975, thereby becoming one of the first country music stations on the FM dial in southern Kentucky.
+Shortly before 1970, the station was broadcasting a religious format, and later a gospel music format, and eventually began broadcasting their country music format by 1974, thereby becoming one of the first country music stations on the FM dial in southern Kentucky.

 Signal upgrade and new transmitter site

 By 1985, WGGC's signal was upgraded to operate with 100,000 watts of effective radiated power.
 In 1988, the station's origination was moved to its present transmitting site in Allen County.
-At one point in 1989, the station's callsign was changed to WPRX, but reverted back to the WGGC callsign sometime in 1992, and until 2002, it was known on air as "Country 95."
+At one point in 1989, the station's callsign was changed to WPRX, but reverted to the WGGC callsign sometime in 1992, and until 2002, it was known on air as "Country 95."

 Changes of ownership

-From 1988 through the mid-1990s, both WGGC and WCLU were under ownership of Royse Radio, Inc. While the ownership of both WCLU and WCLU-FM remained in the hands of Royse Radio, WGGC was sold to Heritage Communications in October 1997.
+From 1988 through the mid-1990s, both WGGC and WCLU were under ownership of Royse Radio, Inc. While the ownership of both WCLU and WCLU-FM remained in the hands of Royse Radio, WGGC remained under ownership by Moena Sadler.
+In 1994, the station was leased to Bill Evans of Elizabethtown-based Hot AC station WQXE to operate WGGC, and was eventually sold to Heritage Communications, Inc., in October 1997.
+In August 2000, WGGC began audio streaming their signal over the internet through its website.

 Relocation to Bowling Green

-In 2002, WGGC moved its broadcasting license to Bowling Green, where the station's current broadcast facilities are currently located.
-From 2002 until 2010, the station was branded as "95.1 WGGC."
-It began branding itself as "Dolby Digital 95.1" in late 2010 before using its current "Goober 95.1" branding.
+In 1996, WGGC moved its broadcasting facilities to its current location in Bowling Green; the station's broadcasting license would also relocate to Bowling Green in 2002.
+From then until 2010, the station was branded as "95.1 WGGC."
+It began branding itself as "Dolby Digital 95.1" in late 2010 before using its current "Goober 95.1" branding in 2011.